 - Supervisors, including Construction Superintendent, Site Safety Coordinator or Site Safety Manager, must receive 62 hours of training, including both the OSHA 30 and 32 courses.

 Training courses have been rolled out by local New York City agencies from 2018 to 2020, and specific requirements may change if local agencies feel training hours need to be adjusted.
 Employers are also required to post safety signs at job sites where safety is required and must keep an updated log confirming that all employees have been properly training.
 If you have questions regarding what safety courses are required for your job in New York City, please refer to the DOB employee information page.

 Even though your employer was required to maintain worker's compensation insurance, once you file a claim, the insurance company may try to lessen the amount they will pay in compensation.
 Your employer may try to prove your claim invalid.
 Your injuries may have been equipment related or caused due to negligence on the part of third-party contractors or building owners.

 You will need the help of an experienced workplace accident attorney who can guide you through the entire process including filing for compensation and appeal if needed.
-The top NY injury firm of Wingate, Russotti, Shapiro & Halperin, LLP can help you every step of the way.
+The top NY injury firm of Wingate, Russotti, Shapiro, Moses & Halperin, LLP can help you every step of the way.
 Call (212) 986-7353 for a free initial consultation and let us get started on your case.